disketteomelette/midigamepad/README.md

 # midigamepad

-midigamepad is a vb6 app based on the work of 'Midi-Töne' by Daniel Aue, who also used the work of K. Kangbein, David Churcher, Zane Thomas and Mabry Software.
-Thanks to them!
-This is a very simple example of the application of MIDI (a music pad) as a gaming controller to play (specially) World of Warcraft.
+"Midigamepad" is a VB6 application based on the work of Daniel Aue's "Midi-Töne", which utilizes the work of K. Kangbein, David Churcher, Zane Thomas, and Mabry Software.
+This software demonstrates how MIDI can be used as a gaming controller for playing games like World of Warcraft.

 ![midigamepad-sample](https://raw.githubusercontent.com/disketteomelette/midigamepad/main/sample.gif)

-I've created this software to be compatible with my AKAI MPK MINI 3, but it should works with other controllers.
-If you want to configure it at your own, just edit the textboxes with the second byte + the "real" key of the keyboard that you want to activate then.
-If program doesn't work, please be sure that you got MSVB6 runtimes installed or in the same folder of midigamepad.
+I created this software to be compatible with my AKAI MPK MINI 3, but it should also work with other controllers.
+If you need to configure it, simply edit the text boxes with the second byte and the "real" keyboard key that you want to activate.
+If the program doesn't work, please ensure that you have the MSVB6 runtimes installed or in the same folder as Midigamepad.

 ![midigamepad-ide](https://raw.githubusercontent.com/disketteomelette/midigamepad/main/midigamepad_ide.jpg)